IBM/example-health-apis/ExposeCICSApplicationDataThroughzOSConnect.md

     - Enable security if required.

-   - Additional instruction may also be found in the CICS RESTful APIs section of the [Getting Started Guide](https://www-03.ibm.com/support/techdocs/atsmastr.nsf/WebIndex/WP102724)

 - ## Creating a CICS Service

   - Switch to the z/OS Connect Enterprise Edition perspective in your Eclipse environment.